Italian folk music: Southern Italy

 A folk dance called the tarantella is still sometimes performed.
 It was performed to cure the bite of Lycosa tarantula, usually with female victims dancing until exhaustion.
 Performers used varying rhythms according to the exact kind of spider.

 Antonio Infantino has explored the percussion-based tarantolati healing rituals since 1975, when he formed the group Tarantolati di Tricarico.

 Puglia is also home to brass bands like Banda Cittá Ruvo Di Puglia; this tradition has led to collaborations with jazz musicians like Matteo Salvatore, Battista Lena, Eugenio Colombo, Natale Galletta and Enrico Rava.

 Another culturally unique musical tradition in Southern Italy is the zampogna, a form of bagpipe originally played by the shepherd class and is still prevalent in the mountainous regions of Southern Italy and Sicily.
 The Zampogna, in addition to secular use is associated with the annunciation of Christ and it is still not uncommon to see a zampogna player at a nativity scene during the Christmas season.
-The zampogna is most likely a direct descendant of the Greek aulos and more similar Roman tibia utricularis.

 Ethnic Greeks

-The ethnic Greeks living in Salento (Puglia) and Calabria have their own distinct dialects (Griko and Grecanico, respectively).
-They have lived in the area for an undetermined amount of time, possibly as early as Ancient Greece or as late as the Middle Ages.
+The ethnic Greeks living in Grecìa Salentina (Apulia) and Bovesia (Calabria) have their own distinct dialects (the Griko or Grecanico, respectively).
+They have lived in the area for an undetermined amount of time, possibly as early as Ancient Greece, at the time of Magna Graecia, or as late as the Middle Ages.
 The community has been largely assimilated by the Italian nation, but there remain speakers of the dialects and other aspects of the culture.
 There was a roots revival in the 1970s in this area, paralleling similar developments across continental Europe, including Brittany and Catalonia.

 Folk musical traditions in the area include a religious piece, Passiuna tu Christù, which recounts the Passion of Christ.
 The Passion is performed by street accordionists with two singers.
 An example of a pizzica song from Salento region is Kali Nifta (Good night).
 The lyrics were written in Griko by Vito Domenico Palumbo (1856–1918).